whaakman/azure-docs.nl-nl/includes/active-directory-develop-guidedsetup-windesktop-setup.md

     ```csharp
     public partial class App : Application
     {
+        static App()
+        {
+            _clientApp = PublicClientApplicationBuilder.Create(ClientId)
+                .WithAuthority(AzureCloudInstance.AzurePublic, Tenant)
+                .Build();
+        }

-        //Below is the clientId of your app registration.
+        // Below are the clientId (Application Id) of your app registration and the tenant information.
+        // You have to replace:
-        //You have to replace the below with the Application Id for your app registration
+        // - the content of ClientID with the Application Id for your app registration
+        // - Te content of Tenant by the information about the accounts allowed to sign-in in your application:
+        //   - For Work or School account in your org, use your tenant ID, or domain
+        //   - for any Work or School accounts, use `organizations`
+        //   - for any Work or School accounts, or Microsoft personal account, use `common`
+        //   - for Microsoft Personal account, use consumers
-        private static string ClientId = "your_client_id_here";
+        private static string ClientId = "0b8b0665-bc13-4fdc-bd72-e0227b9fc011";

+        private static string Tenant = "common";

+        private static IPublicClientApplication _clientApp ;

-        public static PublicClientApplication PublicClientApp = new PublicClientApplication(ClientId);
+        public static IPublicClientApplication PublicClientApp { get { return _clientApp; } }
     }
     ```